-Top Reasons To Neuter Your Jack Russell
+Top 6 Reasons to Neuter Your Jack Russell Terrier

 There's a lot of controversy when it comes to the subject of neutering animals.
 Many dog owners think that they should have a right to breed their pets if they so desire, or that neutering pets is somehow going against nature.
 In fact, neutering is good for both your pet and society in general.

 In some parts of the world, Jack Russells are put down almost immediately when they come into pounds because there are simply too many Jack Russell strays.
 Millions of dogs are put down every year.
 There are simply too many dogs in the world, and breeding dogs without professional know-how is only going to add to this problem.
 This is closely related to the next benefit of neutering a Jack Russell.

-Jack Russells are notorious for escaping from even the most dog-tight back yards.
-Usually this is because they are searching for a mate.
+Jack Russells are notorious for escaping from even the most dog-tight backyards.
+Usually, this is because they are searching for a mate.
 Male dogs can pick up the smell of a female in heat from over a mile away.
-When they pick up that scent, it doesn't make a difference how happy they are at home or how well you treat them - he will be out of there as soon as he gets a chance.
+When a dog picks up that scent, it doesn't make a difference how happy he is at home or how well you treat him—he will be out of there as soon as he gets a chance.

 Consider this statistic: 80 percent of dogs killed in car accidents are unneutered males.
 Combine this with another fact: The leading cause of death for Jack Russells is being hit by a car.
 When you consider these facts, I'm sure you can see why having your Jack Russell neutered is a great idea.

 In males, castration can greatly reduce the risk of prostate and testicular cancer.
 In females, the risk of uterine and ovarian cancer is virtually eliminated.
 On average, dogs that are neutered live longer than dogs that aren't.

 This is particularly noticeable in male Jack Russells.
 Neutering significantly lowers the hormones that cause aggression in dogs, so having your Jack Russell neutered can get rid of or reduce problems such as biting and protectiveness over food and toys.

 Not Comfortable With Surgical Neutering?